tagaibek/git-practice/README.md

 * `git pull` - pulls changes from remote upstream branch if it is set
 * `git pull origin {remote branh name}` - pulls changes from the remote branch if upstream is not set
 * `git fetch` - gets all the changes from remote repo into local repo
+* `git merge {branch or commit name}` - merges changes from the given branch or commcoit name into current branch